 So any number of things might provide a good topic for a blog post.
-Here are a few suggestions (slightly modified from a similar list my friend Meg Worley gave a class of hers):
+Here are a few suggestions (slightly modified from a similar list my colleague Meg Worley gave a class of hers):

 - Isn’t it cool the way that Author X seems to predict technology Y?